 Unless you are related to Bruce Lee, chances are you will swing the buckle right into your own face.
 I also don’t think you should be swinging a whip on the highway against a car.
 There is a very good chance you will lose that battle every time.
 Besides, from what I have seen in the mafia movies when they do a hit, they don’t leave the weapons lying around after it is used.
 Just a thought.

 The fact is, at least in Florida, I can foresee a biker being charged with a felony as the get back whip would probably be considered a “sling-shot.”
-It’s not easy, but try to keep when faced with those situations where cagers take out their aggression on you.
+It’s not easy, but try to keep cool when faced with those situations where cagers take out their aggression on you.
 I know, it’s never easy and I have faced a few, okay, more than a few situations where I lost my cool, but I still try.